notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 Set your search engine for "Search on Internet" command (found in the **Edit > On Selection** menu, or in the right-click context menu).
 It will search for the word under the caret (or for the whole selection, if a selection is made).

-If you want to specify a search engine not listed, type the full URL, with the text `$(CURRENT_WORD)` as the placeholder for the search term (as shown in the example in the Preferences dialog box)
+If you want to specify a search engine not listed, type the full URL, with the text `$(CURRENT_WORD)` as the placeholder for the search term (as shown in the example in the Preferences dialog box).

 ### MISC.

 A variety of settings that didn't fit elsewhere

 * **Document Switcher**
-    * `☐ Enable`: hitting Ctrl+TAB will allow you to easily switch through all the open documents
+    * `☐ Enable`: Hitting `Ctrl+TAB` will allow you to easily switch through all the open documents.
-    * `☐ Enable MRU behavior`: it will default to selecting the most-recently-used file (or "MRU", for short) in the Ctrl+TAB list
+    * `☐ Enable MRU behavior`: It will default to selecting the most recently used file (or "MRU", for short) in the `Ctrl+TAB` list.
-        - When checkmarked: Ctrl+TAB will take you to the most recently used document.
+        - When checkmarked: `Ctrl+TAB` will take you to the most recently used document.
 Also, if you close the active tab, it will activate the most recently used tab.
-        - When not checkmarked: Ctrl+TAB will take you to the next tab in the Document Switcher menu (the tab to the right).
+        - When not checkmarked: `Ctrl+TAB` will take you to the next tab in the Document Switcher menu (the tab to the right).
 Also, if you close the active tab, it will activate the next tab in the Document Switcher menu (the tab to the right) or the last tab in the Document Switcher menu if the closed tab used to be the last tab.
 * **Document Peeker**
-    * `☐ Peek on tab`: if you hover over an inactive tab, it will give you a tiny "peek" at the document (a ultra-tiny font preview, similar to the document map), in a small popup near the tab bar
+    * `☐ Peek on tab`: If you hover over an inactive tab, it will give you a tiny "peek" at the document (a ultra-tiny font preview, similar to the document map), in a small popup near the tab bar.
-    * `☐ Peek on document map`: if you hover over an inactive tab, it will change the Document Map (**View > Document Map**) pane to show the preview of that tab, rather than of the active document
+    * `☐ Peek on document map`: If you hover over an inactive tab, it will change the Document Map (**View > Document Map**) pane to show the preview of that tab, rather than of the active document.
 * **File Status Auto-Detection**
     * [pulldown]
-        * `Enable`: for the active file only, will check periodically to see if the file has been updated on disk, and will prompt to ask if you want to reload the file from the disk, or keep the version that's currently in Notepad++
+        * `Enable`: For the active file only, will check periodically to see if the file has been updated on disk, and will prompt to ask if you want to reload the file from the disk, or keep the version that's currently in Notepad++.
-        * `Enable for all open files`: for all active files, check periodically to see if the file has been updated on disk
+        * `Enable for all open files`: For all active files, check periodically to see if the file has been updated on disk.
-        * `Disable`: will not check to see if the file has been updated on disk
+        * `Disable`: Will not check to see if the file has been updated on disk.
-    * `☐ Update silently`: instead of prompting, will automatically reload the file from disk
+    * `☐ Update silently`: Instead of prompting, will automatically reload the file from disk.
-    * `☐ Scroll to the last line after update`: will scroll to the end of the file after reloading from disk (otherwise, the caret and scrolled-location stays where it was before the update)
+    * `☐ Scroll to the last line after update`: Will scroll to the end of the file after reloading from disk (otherwise, the caret and scrolled-location stays where it was before the update).
-* `☐ Enable Notepad++ auto-updater`: will automatically download updates from the official website, once the development team has decided it's time to push an update to users.
+* `☐ Enable Notepad++ auto-updater`: Will automatically download updates from the official website, once the development team has decided it's time to push an update to users.
 If unchecked, you will have to manually download the installer from the official website yourself.
-* `☐ Mute all sounds`: when checked, a sound will provide feedback on certain actions (example: if a search action in [**Find / Replace dialog**](../searching/#dialog-based-searching) results in the text not being encountered); when unchecked, Notepad++ will remain silent for those actions.
+* `☐ Mute all sounds`: When unchecked, a sound will provide feedback on certain actions (example: a search action in [**Find / Replace dialog**](../searching/#dialog-based-searching) results in the text not being encountered); when checked, Notepad++ will remain silent for those actions.
-* `☐ Autodetect character encoding`: when opening a new file, try to algorithmically determine what character encoding should be used.
+* `☐ Autodetect character encoding`: When opening a new file, try to algorithmically determine what character encoding should be used.
 (Other Encoding settings can be found in the [New Document](#new-document) tab of the **Preferences** Dialog.)
-* `☐ Minimize to system tray`: place the Notepad++ icon on the system tray (instead of the task bar) when the Notepad++ window is minimized
+* `☐ Minimize to system tray`: Place the Notepad++ icon on the system tray (instead of the task bar) when the Notepad++ window is minimized.
-* `☐ Show only filename in title bar`: use just the file name (instead of the full path) of the active file in the Notepad++ title bar
+* `☐ Show only filename in title bar`: Use just the file name (instead of the full path) of the active file in the Notepad++ title bar.
-* `☐ Use DirectWrite (May improve rendering special characters, need to restart Notepad++)`: enables DirectWrite drawing
+* `☐ Use DirectWrite (May improve rendering special characters, need to restart Notepad++)`: Enables DirectWrite drawing.
   * DirectWrite will help in displaying characters even if the active font doesn't have a glyph.
   * The modified rendering may affect the clarity or readability of the characters for some users or systems (for some users, it increases readability; for others, it decreases readability).
   * This is not on by default, because it may cause performance issues.
-* `☐ Enable Save All confirm dialog`: when Save All command is issued, will pop up a dialog to confirm you really want to save all: **Yes** will Save All; **No** will not save all _this time_, but will ask again next time; **Cancel** will save all _and_ will uncheck this preference so that Save All will stop asking for confirmation in the future
+* `☐ Enable Save All confirm dialog`: When the Save All command is issued, will pop up a dialog to confirm you really want to save all: **Yes** will Save All; **No** will not save all _this time_, but will ask again next time; **Always yes** will save all _and_ will uncheck this preference so that Save All will stop asking for confirmation in the future.
-* `Session file ext.`: populate with a file extension (without the `.`).
+* `Session file ext.`: Enter a file extension (without the `.`).
 When you open a file with this extension (whether from Windows file associations, or from the Notepad++ **File > Open** or similar), Notepad++ will treat the file as a session file, and open the files from that session, rather than showing and editing the contents of the file.
 This will honor the [Multi-Instance](#multi-instance) settings.
-* `Workspace file ext.`: populate with a file extension (without the `.`).
+* `Workspace file ext.`: Enter a file extension (without the `.`).
 When you open a file with this extension (whether from Windows file associations, or from the Notepad++ **File > Open** or similar), Notepad++ will treat the file as a workspace file, and open that workspace, rather than showing and editing the contents of the file.
 This will honor the [Multi-Instance](#multi-instance) settings.

 ## Style Configurator